-Small Treasures: The History and Legacy of the Nose Pin
+Small Treasures: The History and Legacy of Indian Nose Piercings

 Nose piercings transcend trends, always appropriate no matter the style, from natural diamonds to solid gold.By Butool Jamal |

-For many women, a pierced nose is a coming-of-age ritual of sorts.
+For many women, especially in India, nose piercings are a coming-of-age ritual of sorts.
 It signifies womanhood, elegance, and for some even a sense of rebellion.
-In India, the nose piercing is as much a part of tradition as bangles, a mangalsutra or a bindi.
+In Indian nose piercing is as much a part of tradition as bangles, a mangalsutra or a bindi.
 But if you travel across the country the styles and even position of the piercing varies; left or right nostril, weighty hoops or a single natural diamond solitaire stud.
 What remains constant however is the enduring allure of the adorned nose as an object of beauty.

 The Art and Worship of Jewels

-Some speculate that the tradition travelled to India with the arrival of the Mughals from Central Asia in the 16th century.
+Some speculate that the tradition of Indian nose piercings began with the arrival of the Mughals from Central Asia in the 16th century.
 Others cite ancient Ayurvedic texts published between the 1st and 8th century BCE that suggest it has been around for much longer.
 The ancient medicinal texts of the Sushruta Samhita mentions the benefits of a nose piercing, suggesting that it helps alleviate menstrual pain and ease childbirth—as a result of pressure points on the left nostril that link to the reproductive system.
-Images of nose jewellery appear everywhere from miniature paintings to temple sculptures.
+Images of nose jewelry appear everywhere from miniature paintings to temple sculptures.
 Well-known female deities like Kalba Devi of Mumbai or Kanaka Durga of Telangana all wear nose rings—in 2018 the latter was gifted a significant natural diamond and gold nose ring to mark the formation of the state.
 Most famously however it’s the goddess Parvati who wears a nose ring, a symbol of her domesticity and marriage.
-One of her most famous forms is as the goddess Kanyakumari, whose temple is at the Southern-most tip of India, and whose natural diamond nose jewel is said to sparkle so brightly that it is visible even from the sea.
+One of her most famous forms is as the goddess Kanyakumari, whose temple is at the Southern-most tip of India, and whose natural diamond nose piercing is said to sparkle so brightly that it is visible even from the sea.

-In India, the nose piercing is as much a part of tradition as bangles, a mangalsutra or a bindi.
+In India, nose piercings are as much a part of tradition as bangles, a mangalsutra or a bindi.

 A Passage Through (The Nose) of India